-England defeated India by 9 runs in a thrilling final of ICC Women's World Cup 2017 at the historic Lord's cricket ground in London on Sunday.
+England on Sunday defeated India by 9 runs in a thrilling final of ICC Women's World Cup 2017 at the historic Lord's cricket ground in London.

 A day before final, Anya Shrubsoley had said that England will try to produce a "Perfect game" against India and she took 6 wickets for 46 runs.

-After their 4th world cup victory, England looked extremely happy while people of India had their dreams shattered.
+After their 4th world cup victory, England looked extremely happy while the Indians had their dreams shattered.

 I myself thought they are having India's share of celebrations.
 I had even decided to write "Champions" as the headline of our lead story which would later be changed to a famous Bollywood film dialogue "Mhari Chhoriya ke chhoro se kam hai (Our girls are no less than our boys)."

-As a keen follower of Indian sports, I have never seen fans talk about women's cricket in India with so much of passion.
-But on Sunday, from 'God of Cricket' Sachin Tendulkar to common citizens of India, everyone was shattered after the defeat.
+As a keen follower of Indian sports, I have never seen fans talk about women's cricket in India with so much of passion and enthusiasm.
+But on Sunday, from 'God of Cricket' Sachin Tendulkar to common citizens of India, everyone was talking about it and expressing thier disaapointment after the defeat.

-Before the 2017 World Cup, most people didn't know the names of entire team members.
+Before the 2017 World Cup, most people didn't even know the names of entire women team members.

-Sehwag and Morgan share a "sporty" rivalry on tweeter.
+Sehwag and Morgan share a "sporty" rivalry on twitter.
 It all started after Morgan's criticism of Indian athletes on their poor show in Last year's Rio Olympic.

 Morgan taunted India for not winning any Gold in a major sports event.
 In reply, Sehwag challenged him that if England win an ODI world cup before India win its Olympic gold, he would donate a million Rupees to charity.

-But this "disappointment" is actually a blessing in disguise for Women's in cricket in the country.
-We started caring for our ladies.
+But this "disappointment" is actually a blessing in disguise for Women's cricket in the country.
+At least, we started caring for our ladies.

-But more than the defeat it was the display of sheer courage of the team that won the hearts of millions of fans across the country.
+More than the defeat, it was the display of sheer courage of the team that won the hearts of millions of fans across the country.
 Hopefully, the defeat shall prove a necessary trigger for the administrators to invest even more time and money into women’s cricket, as they do to men’s cricket, to hone the players’ skills and prepare them for a sure-shot victory on the world stage.

 Mithali Raj’s ‘chhoriyan’ in blue have proved they are no less than the ‘chhoraas’ in blue.
 It’s matter of time they shall garner an equally large fan following in a country which creates god out of sports like cricket.